 A new leader

 New Zealand will choose its next prime minister in a general election held on October 14, Ardern announced.
-She said she would continue to serve as an MP until then.

 Her departure leaves a void at the top of the Labour party, with her deputy Grant Robertson swiftly ruling out a tilt at the leadership.